Oldham (UK Parliament constituency)

 Oldham was a parliamentary constituency centred on the town of Oldham, England.
 It returned two Members of Parliament (MPs) to the House of Commons of the Parliament of the United Kingdom.
-The constituency was created by the Great Reform Act of 1832 and was abolished for the 1950 general election when it was split into the Oldham East and Oldham West constituencies.
+The constituency was created by the Reform Act 1832 and was abolished for the 1950 general election when it was split into the Oldham East and Oldham West constituencies.

 The Oldham constituency was where Winston Churchill began his political career.
 Although taking two attempts to succeed, in the 1900 general election Churchill was elected as the member of Parliament for Oldham.
 He held the constituency for the Conservative Party until he defected from them in defence of free trade in 1904.
 He then represented the Liberal Party as MP for the seat until the 1906 general election.

 Boundaries

 Though centred on Oldham (the town), the constituency covered a much broader territory; Shaw and Crompton, Royton, Chadderton and Lees all formed part of this district, though these were each granted individual urban district status at a local government level in 1894.

 1885–1918: The existing parliamentary borough, and so much of the municipal borough of Oldham as was not already included in the parliamentary borough.